The arrival of Sanga

 South Africa pulled off a sensational victory in the third Test against Pakistan in Faisalabad to take the series 1-0.
 It was a remarkable match.
 On the first day South Africa were 98 for 7 before a century from Gary Kirsten and a thumping 81 from Pat Symcox (who saw one Mushtaq Ahmed googly pass between off and middle without dislodging the bail) got them to 239, but Pakistan still took a first-innings lead of 68, and despite another 50 from Symcox they needed only 147 to win the match and the series.
 They fell apart.
 Shaun Pollock took four top-order wickets in seven delirious deliveries and Symcox cleaned up the tail to claim the first Man-of-the-Match award of his Test career.
 Pakistan were blown away for a measly 92 to lose by 53 runs.

-Birth of Irfan Pathan, whose early promise saw him fast-tracked into the Indian side after successful series with the under-19 and A teams, Pathan made an almost immediate impact, troubling Australian batsmen on India's tour there in 2003-04 - his first four Test wickets were Matthew Hayden, Steve Waugh, Adam Gilchrist and Ricky Ponting.
-He played a big part in India's one-day and Test series wins on their revival tour of Pakistan, and his batting soon took off; Pathan was regularly pushed up the order - his first stint at No.3 resulted in a spectacular 83 against Sri Lanka in Nagpur - and he often bailed India out of strife in the Test arena as well.
-However, regular and prolonged dips in form led to his being dropped and subsequent recalls ended in frustration, with Pathan being unable to cement his place after the odd flutter.
+Birth of left-armer Irfan Pathan, who made quite an impact in his debut series, in Australia in 2003-04 - his first four Test wickets were Matthew Hayden, Steve Waugh, Adam Gilchrist and Ricky Ponting.
+He played a big part in India's one-day and Test series wins on their revival tour of Pakistan, and his batting took off as well.
+Pathan was regularly pushed up the order - his first stint at No. 3 resulted in a spectacular 83 against Sri Lanka in Nagpur - and he often bailed India out of strife in the Test arena as well.
+However, regular and prolonged dips in form led to his being dropped, and subsequent recalls ended in frustration, with Pathan being unable to cement his place after the odd flutter.

 Nana Joshi, born today, competed with Narendra Tamhane for the wicketkeeper's slot in the Indian team during the '50s.
 He took two catches and made two stumpings on debut, in Delhi in 1951-52, but unfortunately that was to remain his best performance behind the wicket.
 Joshi is remembered for a record ninth-wicket partnership with Ramakant Desai - the two made half-centuries in an unbeaten 149-run stand - against Pakistan in Bombay in 1960-1961 in what was his last Test.